 21 The grace of the Lord Jesus be with you all.
 Amen.

-- Lit.
-Lamb, in the midst of its street
+- Or Lamb.
+In the midst of its street and

 - Or crops of fruit; lit. twelve fruits